Written by Sarah Stecher published 7 months ago

 - Example 4 extends the lesson to include negative coefficients, but provides scaffolding to reveal to students the underlying similarities in approaches.
 Instead of students giving up and saying “we never did one like this in class!”, parts a and b encourage students to apply what they know.

 - Example 6 is open-ended and has multiple solutions.
 It requires higher-order thinking because students must work backward and notice the structure in the coefficients and constant terms on both sides of the equation.
 This problem uses the Open Middle format.

 Good homework, quiz, and test questions are essential for building on students’ in-class learning.
-This is why we are so excited to launch the Math Medic Assessment Platform to provide you with ready-to-use assessments that are editable and able to be assigned to students digitally or printed as hard copies.
-If you’d like to hear more about the platform and to receive updates, sign up here.
+This is why we are so excited to share the Math Medic Assessment Platform to provide you with ready-to-use assessments that are editable and able to be assigned to students digitally or printed as hard copies.

 The new Math Medic Assessment Platform contains a homework assignment for every lesson AND quizzes and a test for every unit!
 If you haven't checked out the platform yet, click here to learn more and to start a trial.
 Still have questions?
 You can find the answers in the FAQ about the MMAP.